bea03/Sprint-Challenge--Graphs/README.md

         finished when graph has no ? (that means not explored) and 0-499 rooms

 Has it been explored?
-    if no: preform BFS with this as starting node
+    if no: preform DFS with this as starting node
     yes: next node

 One list tracking all moves: